LW83/Project-5-EverWear/README.md

    - As a consumer I want to be able to easily and efficiently complete payment for my items
    - As a consumer I want to enter payment details in a way that keeps the information secure and private
    - As a consumer I want to receive confirmation of my orders so that I know they have been received
-   - As a consumer I can contact the store so that I can clarity any questions or issues in relation to my order
+   - As a consumer I can contact the store so that I can clarify any questions or issues in relation to my order
    - As a consumer I want to be able to create an account so I can make purchases more easily
    - As a consumer I want to be able to create an account so that I can leave reviews on purchases I have made
    - As a consumer I want to be able to sign up to receive information of new products or special offers
    - As a consumer I want to view my previous orders so that I can see what I previously ordered and when
    - As a consumer I want to be able to manage my profile information so that I can update it for any changes
    - As a consumer I want to be be able to add items to a wishlist so that I can potentially purchase these items later
-   - As a consumer I want to be able to easily log out of my account and reset my password if required to ensure my account information is secure.
+   - As a consumer I want to be able to easily log out of my account and reset my password if required to ensure my account information is secure
    - As a user I want to be able to navigate the site easily and intuitively
    - As a consumer I want to be able to find out more about the company and its ethos so that I can decide it they are a company I wish to purchase from
    - As a consumer I want to know how my information is utilised so that I can decide if I wish to use the site